+'''

-\$ mvn clean install test -Dtest=TestZooKeeper -PskipIntegrationTests cd hbase-it mvn verify
+$ mvn clean install test -Dtest=TestZooKeeper -PskipIntegrationTests

-143.5.1.
+'''

+166.5.1.
 Running integration tests against mini cluster

 HBase 0.92 added a verify maven target.
 Invoking it, for example by doing mvn verify, will run all the phases up to and including the verify phase via the maven failsafe plugin, running all the above mentioned HBase unit tests as well as tests that are in the HBase integration test group.
 After you have completed mvn install -DskipTests You can run just the integration tests by invoking: